 - Promoting products and services in innovative ways

-Your social persona and engagement becomes a major part of your brand reputation.
-How you behave on social media, what you say, whether or not you respond to customer queries and concern, whether or not you engage with your audiences – all of this affects your repute as a small business.
+Your social persona and engagement become a major part of your brand reputation.
+How you behave on social media, what you say, whether or not you respond to customer queries and concerns, whether or not you engage with your audiences – all of this affects your repute as a small business.

 How Do You Enclose Email and Social Media Marketing within the SEO Strategy for Small Businesses?